abshirahmed/trmnl-salah-times/src/handlers/installation-handler/README.md

 2. This handler exchanges the token for an access token
 3. The handler redirects the user back to TRMNL
 4. TRMNL sends a success webhook to the installation success handler

+## Production Considerations

+In a production environment, you would:

+1. Implement more robust error handling for token exchange failures
+2. Add rate limiting to prevent abuse
+3. Implement proper logging for audit purposes
+4. Add monitoring for installation success rates